Ellerden/clothes/README.md

 ## What should I do?</br>
-1 Type your current temperature and considering this the program will pick up the perfect outfit for you from awailable wardrobe options.</br>
+1 Type your current temperature and considering this the program will pick up the perfect outfit for you from available wardrobe options.</br>
 2 All the available options are in separate folders in lib/. </br>
-3 To add outfit create a new file in specific folder.
+3 To add outfit create a new file in the specific folder.